Meme-Bros/revcord/README.md

   - [ ] Automatically import emoji
   - [ ] Mapping Discord emoji to Revolt variants
 - [x] Seamlessly display user information
+- [ ] Initial import of channels & roles

 [^1]: Revolt to Discord works, but limited to 3 emojis displayed to stop bombing with links.
 Animated emojis from Revolt will convert to static due to limits on Revolt's image backend